avumi/jobs/README.md

 * Does it fit me? (the “fit hurdle”)
 * Does it look good on me? (the “style hurdle”)

-For more information, check out our website @ https://www.avumi.com/
+For more information, check out our [website](https://www.avumi.com/)

 ## Our culture